norrisng/FcomServer/README.md

 pip3 install gunicorn
 ```

+Create a file named `bot_token.txt` inside the FcomServer folder (i.e. at the top level).
+It should contain your bot token.

 Then, run both the bot and the API.
 They must be run simultaneously.

 ```commandline
 python3 main_bot.py
 python3 main_api.py
 ```
+If you want to have both run in the background, you'll have to set them up as a service on your operating system.

 To get out of the virtual environment:

 ```commandline
 deactivate
 ```